AlbertUlysses/leetcode-problems/README.md

 Solving algorithm problems from Leetcode.

 ### Intro:
+There are two current folders.
+First folder holds algorithm solutions in Python.
-SQL queries are written in MySQL.
+The second holds SQL queries are written in MySQL.